srcJin/6.8510-Final/README.md

 - `emotion_mappings.ipynb`: Maps detected emotions to predefined categories.

-## UI
+## HTML_UI

-- You can navigate to the UI folder, use VS Code plugin including Live Server or Five Server, to browse the HTML pages as a website.
+- You can navigate to the HTML_UI folder, use VS Code plugin including Live Server or Five Server, to browse the HTML pages as a website.

 ## Presentation